avonjs/avonjs/README.md

 ## Authentication

-Avon ships by JWT authentication approach but it's disabled by default. to enable authentication you have to pass the `true` value as a second argument of the "routes" method:
+Avon ships by JWT authentication approach but it's disabled by default. to enable authentication you have to pass the `true` value as a second argument of the "express" method:

 ```
 // register Avon router
-app.use('/api', Avon.routes(express.Router(), true));
+app.use('/api', Avon.express(true));
 ```

 By default, Avon using the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package to generate JWT tokens.